krmgns/dom/README.md

 As a Web Developer, I always loved the [DOM Tree](//en.wikipedia.org/wiki/Document_Object_Model) in my profession and tried to keep it simple and easy to work with it.

-So, DOM object creates HTML and XML documents on the fly!
-It is useful anytime you need to create a DOM tree, especially when working with such as contents in raw codes (e.g REST endpoints or AJAX pages that returns contents in HTML or XML format).
+So, DOM object creates XML/HTML documents on the fly!
+It is useful anytime you need to create a DOM tree, especially when working with such as contents in raw codes (e.g. REST endpoints or AJAX pages that returns contents in XML/HTML format).
 It will prepare a prefect DOM tree and give a clean output without struggling to generate contents in string quotes (").

-Now, let's see what we can do it that sweet thing... :)
+Now, let's see what we can do with that sweet thing... :)

 **Notices**

 - It is not 100% implementation of [WC3 DOM specs](//www.w3.org/DOM) (contains inclusions/exclusions), but very similar to [mii.js](//github.com/qeremy/mii)
-- It does not use [PHP DOM](//php.net/book.dom)
+- It does not use [PHP DOM](//php.net/book.dom) Library
-- "For now", it designed for only create and modify HTML/XML documents
+- "JUST FOR NOW", it designed for only create and modify XML/HTML documents (will be extended for Parse/Query supports)
 - Set your autoloder first to get it work well
 - See all method maps of objects after samples
 - See `pre()` and `prd()` functions in `test.php`